Updated: Feb 17

 This equates to cashflow nightmare for small business owners who regularly deal with larger organisations.

 However, we’ve also noticed that some businesses are brilliant at getting the money they’re owed.
-Instead of waiting weeks or months, they get paid in days.
+Instead of waiting for weeks or months, they get paid in days.
 So how do they do it?

 We’ve put together a few hints and tips that might support you in getting paid that little bit quicker in the future.